 Where can I learn more about cord blood banking and arrange for cord blood banking services?

 There are several cord blood banks that are accredited by the American Association of Blood Banks.
 Most offer information on cord blood banking and provide private cord blood banking services.
 With a little research, you should be able to locate a credible cord blood bank online.

-Viacord is accredited by the AABB and they are available to give you immediate answers to your questions.
+Viacord is accredited by the AABB, and they are available to provide immediate answers to your questions.
 They can be reached toll-free at 1-866-384-0476.